top of page

 If I bring you someone else's artwork, will you tattoo it on me?

 No, I will not copy another artist's work.
 I don't mind using other artist's work as inspiration, but I will not directly copy.
-If you have the original artist's permission to use their artwork (artwork, not an existing tattoo), I can definitely use it for heavy inspiration but ultimately the artwork will come out more in my style anyway.
+If you have the original artist's permission to use their artwork (artwork, not an existing tattoo), I can definitely use it for heavy inspiration but ultimately the artwork will come out more in my artistic style anyway.

 My child/cousin/sibling/etc. drew me artwork I wish to have tattooed.
 Will you do this?